Space-researcher/hello-world/README.md

 # hello-world
-Here I'm studying Python automation.
+Here are my experiments with automation in Python.